SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/foundation-models
 ```

+For details on Azure OpenAI client usage, refer to [here](./packages/foundation-models/README.md).

 ### @sap-ai-sdk/langchain

 This package provides LangChain model clients, built on top of the foundation model clients of the SAP Cloud SDK for AI.